TheThinkingHome/Automations/blueprints/template/system_stability.md

 ## What You Get

-- A binary sensor that reads `unknown` while HA is loading and during the settling window, then `on` once the system is stable.
-It stays `on` for the rest of the session, until the next HA restart.
+- A binary sensor that reads `off` during HA shutdowns and through the settling window after each restart, then `on` once the system is stable.
+It stays `on` for the rest of the session, until the next HA shutdown.
-- A single trigger: the `homeassistant: start` event.
-HA fires it once per boot, after every integration has finished setup.
+- Two triggers: the `homeassistant: shutdown` event (sets the sensor to `off`, persisted across the restart) and the `homeassistant: start` event (sets it back toward `on`, with `delay_on` holding the transition for the configured window).
-- `delay_on` based timing.
-After the trigger fires, the sensor waits the configured number of seconds before transitioning to `on`.
+- `delay_on` based timing on the start trigger.
+After `homeassistant: start` fires, the sensor waits the configured number of seconds before transitioning to `on`.
 The settling period covers the residual delay between HA reporting itself as up and entities actually being stable.
 - An adjustable window.
 60 seconds is the default, which covers residual settling on most systems.
 Raise it for slower systems, lower it for faster ones.
 - A unique_id so the sensor is registered and can be renamed or placed in an area from the UI.
-- Two diagnostic attributes populated on trigger fire: `stability_delay_seconds` (the configured window) and `trigger_fired_at` (the timestamp of `homeassistant: start`).
+- Four diagnostic attributes: `stability_delay_seconds` (the configured window), `triggered_by` (which trigger fired most recently: `shutdown` or `start`), `last_shutdown_at` (ISO timestamp of the most recent shutdown trigger fire, preserved through subsequent starts), and `last_stable_at` (the projected stable moment, computed as `now() + stability_delay_seconds` when the start trigger fires, preserved through subsequent shutdowns).

 The sensor is `on` only when the system is fully stable.
 Use it as a condition (run only when on), as a trigger (run when the system has just finished settling), or as a wait point (`wait_for_trigger to: 'on'`).